 AEDs: High-Tech Help for Cardiac Arrest

-You've seen it time and again on television shows.
-After someone suffers sudden cardiac arrest, health care providers grab the paddles and deliver an electric shock to the patient to help restore a normal rhythm.
+You've seen it time and again on TV shows.
+After someone suffers sudden cardiac arrest,

 Here are some FAQs to help bring you up to speed.